techgirldiaries/techgirldiaries/README.md

 - 🌱 I’m currently learning Python, Data structures and Algorithms.
 I'm also enrolled on the IBM Consulting Associates Programme plan.

-- ⚡ Fun fact: I'm curious, shy and social.
+- ⚡ Fun fact: I'm shy, social and curious minded.

 - 📲 Connect with me through any of my socials!